Cylindrical Vessel or Stand for Offering Table

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 Stand of an offering table, very slightly tapering, or cylindrical vase used as such.
 Deeply hollowed, with coverging boring.
 Top (base) and ring-base (rim) perfectly flat.
 Sides straight, extremely slightly narrowing to base (rim).
-The table to this stand is the

 Condition: Rather badly weathered.